-Fields’ reputation as a publisher rested on his ability to spot promising authors, but it was his wife who had the eagle eye for talent.
+Fields’ reputation as a publisher rested on his ability to spot promising authors, but his wife had the eagle eye for talent.

 She was born to a genteel Boston family on June 6, 1834.
-When she was 20, she married Fields, who was 17 years older than she.
-He had just been made a partner at the publishing house Ticknor and Fields.
+At 20, she married the 37-year-old Fields.
+He had just been made a partner at the publishing house Ticknor & Fields.
 She helped him discover such writers as Horatio Alger, Sarah Orne Jewett, Celia Thaxter and Emma Lazarus.

-Throughout her life, she stayed out of her husband’s spotlight.
-She was described in 1902 by an anonymous writer as 'gentle, quiet and reserved.'
-That writer also sensed what was behind her facade, noting, ‘there is no power in Boston to-day like that of Mrs. Fields.’
+Throughout Annie’s life, she stayed out of her husband’s spotlight.
+In 1902 an anonymous writer described her as “gentle, quiet and reserved.”
+That writer also sensed something behind her facade, noting, ‘there is no power in Boston to-day like that of Mrs. Fields.’

-Behind that facade, Annie Adams Fields was a writer in her own right, publishing poetry and biographies and editing collections of letters.
+Behind that facade, Annie Adams Fields was a writer in her own right.
+She published poetry and biographies and edited collections of letters.

 She was an ardent, if quiet, supporter of women authors and women’s rights.
-After her husband died, she lived the rest of her life with her best friend, Sarah Orne Jewett.
+After her husband died, she lived the rest of her life with her best friend, Sarah Orne Jewett, in a Boston marriage.

-She was a social reformer and a quiet activist who founded the Holly Tree Inns, non-profit restaurants that served inexpensive food (but no liquor) to working women.
+Annie Fields was a social reformer and a quiet activist who founded the Holly Tree Inns, non-profit restaurants that served inexpensive food (but no liquor) to working women.
 She also started the Lincoln Street Home, a residence hotel for unmarried working women.
-She was involved in local charities, and her book How to Help the Poor was used as an unofficial guide to the Associated Charities of Boston.
+She supported local charities, and her book How to Help the Poor served as an unofficial guide to the Associated Charities of Boston.